wdherndon/FullStackEmbedded.github.io/index.md

   individual components.

-That means that it's now feasible for students in Africa to build their own sensing systems, robots from scratch, with the right imagination and knowledge.
+That means that it's now feasible for students in Africa to build their own sensing systems and robots from scratch, with the right imagination and knowledge.

-## Full stack: going the whole nine yards
+## Full stack: going the whole distance
 Devices that change lives are based on stacks of technologies that work together.
 You can't run a washing machine without power infrastructure.
 You also can't show a video without graphic drivers, codecs and speakers.